-- QCL-InfoPeriodicCSI-RS.
+- QCL-InfoPeriodicCSI-RS parameter for periodic CSI-RS configures a reference to one TCI-RS-SetConfig in TCI-States for providing the QCL source and QCL type, where the source can be SS/PBCH block or another periodic CSI-RS.
 [ZTE suggests: defines a reference to one TCI-RS-SetConfig in TCI-States for providing the QCL reference signals in the RS set and QCL type for periodic CSI-RS as described in Subclause 5.1.5 If a TCI-RS-SetConfig in the list is configured with a reference to an RS associated with QCL-TypeD, that RS can be either an SS/PBCH block or another periodic CSI-RS located in same or different CC/BWP.]